r-xue/ads2bibdesk/README.rst

 The program is loosely based on the original `ads_bibdesk <https://github.com/jonathansick/ads_bibdesk>`_ from J. Sick et al.
 *However*, the query is handled with a python client for the ADS API (`ads <http://ads.readthedocs.io>`_, maintained by A. Casey).
-Obsolete codes were replaced in favor of newer built-in Python modules with a simplified code structure.
+Obsolete codes are replaced in favor of newer built-in Python modules with a simplified code structure.
-The MacOS workflow and app building process were updated.
+The MacOS workflow building process have been updated.
 The project packaging now follows the new PyPA `guideline <https://packaging.python.org/tutorials/packaging-projects>`_.

-Due to the API usage, **ads2bibdesk** requires the user to specify a personal API key (i.e., token), per the new NASA/ADS policy.
+Due to the API usage, **ads2bibdesk** requires the user to specify a personal API key, per the new NASA/ADS policy.
 The API key can be written into your **ads2bibdesk** preference file ``~/.ads/ads2bibdesk.cfg`` (see the template `here <https://github.com/r-xue/ads2bibdesk/blob/master/ads2bibdesk.cfg.default>`_).
 Following the Python/ads package's `instruction <http://ads.readthedocs.io>`_, one can also save the key to ``~/.ads/dev_key`` or as an environment variable named ``ADS_DEV_KEY``.